fb-pixel-img

 American grocery stores are known for their abundance of choice.
 Often, the aisles are bursting with thousands of different ingredients and products—which means it’s pretty easy to walk into one and come out with what you wanted plus a few extra tasty treats.

 But much of that abundance isn’t actually consumed, meaning grocery stores end up with millions of tons of food waste they don’t sell.
 Roughly half of what supermarkets toss is outright uneaten or otherwise not used for its original purpose, making stores a substantial source of food waste.
+How do we handle grocery store food waste responsibly and ethically?
+Let’s find out.

 What are the main reasons for grocery store food waste?